Inventory

 Cross noted that it’s “not realistic” to expect all vendors on SDK to meet the deadline of Oct.
 31, 2025.
 ICE is hosting webinars and providing a variety of resources to get lenders and vendors on track to be entirely API-based.
 Those that do not meet the deadline can still operate SDK through extended access, although they’ll be charged a fee.

-Rumors that ICE would sunset SDK have been circulating for years, but ICE said no vendor or lender should be caught off guard by the announcement.
+Rumors that ICE would sunset SDK have been circulating for years, and ICE said no vendor or lender should be caught off guard by the announcement.
+The company has been working on this for some time, and timed it so as not to disrupt customers and also improve their efficiency, Cross said.

 With a full migration to the API platforms, lenders should benefit from improved speeds, better security and less friction with vendors, said Matthew VanFossen, who runs Absolute Home Mortgage Corp. and Mortgage Automation Technologies (which is not SDK-based).